polarmobile/polar.paywall.publisher/README.md

 ### Error Reports ###

-Error are encoded using json.
+Errors are encoded using json.
 The body of the error is a json map with a single key called "error".
 The "error" value is another map with the following
 parameters: